EXISTING FRANCHISE BUSINESS MODEL

 What they do differently

-🚩Potential weakness: Owner must sell—hard
+🚩Potential weakness: Owner must stay involved

 The breakdown